TousstNicolas/JLC2KiCad_lib/README.md

                         set schematic library name, default is "default_lib" -footprint_lib FOOTPRINT_LIB
-                        set footprint library name, default is "footprint" -logging_level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
+                        set footprint library name, default is "footprint" --append_numbers      use --append_numbers if you want to append part numbers to names -logging_level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         set logging level.
 If DEBUG is used, the debug logs are only written in the log file if the option --log_file is set
   --log_file            use --log_file if you want logs to be written in a file